Bylka93/emoter/README.md

 # Emoter / Emote

-Here's a link to the Medium post about the development of Emoter throughout my undergrad senior year.
+Here's a link to the Medium post about the development of Emoter throughout my undergrad senior year:
-[https://medium.com/@johnnyfived/how-to-make-a-digital-personality-of-yourself-using-chatbots-facebook-and-empathy-8b0c53afa9bd](https://medium.com/@johnnyfived/how-to-make-a-digital-personality-of-yourself-using-chatbots-facebook-and-empathy-8b0c53afa9bd)
+"How to Make a Digital Personality of Yourself Using Chatbots, Facebook, and Empathy" [https://medium.com/@johnnyfived/how-to-make-a-digital-personality-of-yourself-using-chatbots-facebook-and-empathy-8b0c53afa9bd](https://medium.com/@johnnyfived/how-to-make-a-digital-personality-of-yourself-using-chatbots-facebook-and-empathy-8b0c53afa9bd)

 Last updated on May 20, 2017